myaqut/Devops-Labs/README.md

 2. Steps :

 ## About Lab:
 This lab is mainly setup Git actions CI.
 We are going to create CI workflow using Git actions.
 Our workflow is automatically working on "push" event to the main branch.
-The workflow discribed below contains the following steps :
+The workflow described below contains the following steps :
 	1- run unit tests.
 	2- build docker image.
 	3- use build cache.